AarKro/Hera/.github/CONTRIBUTING.md

 # Hera Contributing Guidelines

+**Disclaimer**: These guidelines are here to guide you into the general directions of how we want to collaborate on this project.
+We do realise that sometimes these rules can be a bit strict, which is why there will be exceptions and why we don't strictly enforce them.
+Still try to be in line with the contributing guidelines most of the time :)

 ## Branch Management

 The develop branch always contains a working version of Hera, up to date with the latest work done in the project.